projectkerberus/terraform-kerberus-argocd/README.md

 # Terraform Kerberus Dashboard

-Terraform module which deploy ArgoCD on your Kubernates.
+Terraform module which deploys ArgoCD on your Kubernetes cluster.

+> This module is part of the [Kerberus Platform](https://github.com/projectkerberus/kerberus-platform)

 ## Usage